What are the possible side effects of TECARTUS?

 These are not all the possible side effects of TECARTUS.
 Call your healthcare provider about any side effects that concern you.
 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.

-Please see the Important Facts, including IMPORTANT WARNINGS.
+Please see Important Facts, including IMPORTANT WARNINGS.

 You’ve reached the end of the Approved Uses and Important Safety Information.
 Click “Okay” to minimize the tray.
 You can reopen the full information at any time by clicking the “Read” button at the bottom of the screen.